Technical Web Analyst / Tracking Specialist (Dutch-speaking)

 Required experience

-• You have experience with Google and/or Adobe Analytics
+• Experience with Google Analytics and/or Adobe Analytics

 What else?

-• You are able to communicate in English, both verbally and in writing
+• You communicate comfortably in English, both verbally and in writing.

 What does your day look like as a Technical Web Analyst at Digital Power?

-Where you work each week is a combination of being on-site at the client's premises, working from home, and, of course, an enjoyable day at one of our offices in Amsterdam and Den Bosch.
-You prefer to travel by public transport: great sustainability, flexibility and free for you, even on days you are not working.
+Where you work each week is a combination of being on-site at the client's premises, working from home, and, of course, at one of our offices in Amsterdam and Den Bosch.
+We encourage traveling by public transport: it's sustainable, flexible and free for you, even on days you are not working.
 Is a (temporary) car more convenient for you?
 In consultation, many options are possible.

 Organise your working week in a way that suits you.
 As long as you deliver excellent work, your clients are satisfied and your colleagues can rely on you, we are happy and proud to have you as our colleague!